GwynethLlewelyn/go-nut-snmpagent/README.md

 ## SNMP configuration

-On your `/etc/snmp/snmp.conf` just put the following line:
+1. On your `/etc/snmp/snmp.conf` just make sure you have something like this:

 ```
-pass_persist .1.3.6.1.4.1.26376.99 /path/where/you/compiled/go-nut-snmpagent
+com2sec         notConfigUser  default       public
+group           notConfigGroup v1            notConfigUser
+group           notConfigGroup v2c           notConfigUser
+access          notConfigGroup ""            any  noauth exact systemview none none

+view            systemview     included      .1
+master  agentx
+agentxperms 770 770 daemon users

 ```

-Restart the SNMP server daemon (e.g. `sudo systemctl restart snmpd` on most `systemd`-based Un\*xes).
+2. Restart the SNMP server daemon (e.g. `sudo systemctl restart snmpd` on most `systemd`-based Un\*xes).

+3. Launch `$ ./go-nut-snmpagent`.
+If all goes well, it should connect to the SNMP server _and_ the NUT server, and start transcoding the information it gets from NUT into SNMP, automagically.

-Then try to do a `snmpwalk -v 2c public .1.3.6.1.4.1.263` to see if you can connect to the UPS and extract its data/parameters!
+4. Then try to do a `snmpwalk -v 2c -c public localhost .1.3.6.1.4.1.318` to see if you can get all the data via SNMP!

+## Final steps

+You might wish to add `go-nut-snmpagent` to `systemd` (on Linux, including the Raspberry Pi, Synology NAS, and many other embedded systems) or `launchd` (on macOS), or, if you're so bold, launch it as a service under Windows.
+Appropriate defaults are found on the `/scripts` directory (Windows instructions not included, since I have no clue how _that_ works).

+**TODO:** add more scripts for older methods (e.g. `/etc/init.d`/`/etc/rc.d` or similar Jurassic setups).

 ## Direct dependencies